 This site is supported by affiliate advertising.
 Which means I may earn some money if you click the product links.
 Thanks for your support!

 The chewed corners of a box, black dropping on the floor, and scratching in the walls are all signs of mice.
-Unfortunately this means mice have already taken up residence in your home and you need to wage an all out war to evict them.
 If left unchecked mice will be making babies in no time.
-To prevent this from happening, take preventive steps now to find the best natural mouse repellent.
-Before deciding on the best natural mouse repellent its important to know what makes mice tick.
+To prevent this from happening, use natural mouse repellent.
+Let’s look at some of the best natural mouse repellents such as essential oils, hot peppers, and even cats!

 Its important to note that in this study researchers used a spray pump to apply the essential oil.
 The key here is applying the essential oils as a natural mouse repellent directly to the surfaces mice walk.
 This brings the rodent in direct contact with the oil.
 Directly touching the essential oil makes this method more effective then using cotton balls.